dwf/rescued-scipy-wiki/NumPyProConDiscussion.rst

 #format rst

-NumPy_ (and associated packages) can be used as an alternative to packages such as MATLAB, Octave, Yorick, and tela; the advantages and disadvantages are summarized at NumPyProConPage_.
+NumPy (and associated packages) can be used as an alternative to packages such as MATLAB, Octave, Yorick, and tela; the advantages and disadvantages are summarized at NumPyProConPage.
 This page is for a more free-form discussion.
 Take its contents with even more than the usual Wiki-sized grain of salt.

-Some aspects of PyLab_ can only be expected to measure up once some package reaches a stable state.
-See PyLabAwaits_.
+Some aspects of PyLab can only be expected to measure up once some package reaches a stable state.
+See PyLabAwaits.

 Integration
 -----------